MattSurabian/mattsurabian.github.io/_posts/2013-12-05-how-i-test-locally-hosted-sites-with-physical-devices.md

 Authentication: Off
 </pre>

 When you open a web browser on your phone after saving these settings Charles should pop up with a warning, saying a client is trying to connect to its proxy and requesting permission for this action.
 Allow it, it's your phone (hopefully)!
-Now all your phones traffic will be routed through your local machine, be displayed in Charles, and be subject to the mapping rules setup in step two and any /etc/hosts settings on the machine.
+Now all your phone's traffic will be routed through your local machine, be displayed in Charles, and be subject to the mapping rules setup in step two and any /etc/hosts settings on the machine.

 **Don't forget to set your proxy settings back to none when you're done testing.
 Otherwise when Charles is closed your device will no longer have an internet connection.**